halbs13/Dynamics-NAV-Payroll/au-payroll-periodic-activities-payroll-change-log-entries.md

 |New Value	|The “New Value” field records the post update value in the field after it was updated.|

-# 8.11	Delete Payroll Change Log Entries
+## Delete Payroll Change Log Entries

 This function will allow you to delete Payroll Change Log entries.
 It is recommended that this activity if performed by a Payroll Supervisor.

 To open the Payroll Chang Log – Delete window,

-Departments/Payroll/Periodic Activities/Periodic Maintenance/Delete Payroll Change Log Entries
+*Departments/Payroll/Periodic Activities/Periodic Maintenance/Delete Payroll Change Log Entries*

-# 8.11.1.1	Payroll Change Log Entry – Options FastTab
+#### Payroll Change Log Entry – Options FastTab

 |Field|	Filter|
 |---|---|